Babali42/Babali42/README.md

 I love TDD 💚

-I read english well, but my writing and speaking are not so good...

-I’m currently working on a rythm library called **DrumBeatRepo**
+I’m currently working on a rythm library website -> https://drumbeatrepo.com/

 I would like to contribute on open source web projects for musicians or artists, feel free ton contact me :